jiayihu130/Visualization-of-Brazilian-Food-Delivery-Data/project description.md

 U-Food Marketing Analysis Project
 # 📋Overview
 This project is dedicated to analyzing marketing data from U-Food, a pseudonym company involved in the food industry.
-Using Python libraries such as Pandas, Seaborn, and Matplotlib, the analysis delves into customer behavior, spending patterns, and campaign responsiveness across different demographic segments.
+Using Python libraries such as Pandas, Seaborn, and Matplotlib, the analysis delves into customer behavior, spending patterns, and campaign responsiveness across different demographic segments, giving insightful reports to improve marketing activities.
 # 💡 Analysis Highlights

 Data Handling: Utilize Pandas to load, clean, and manipulate marketing data efficiently.